rackerlabs/rs-section/README.md

 ## Usage

-This package provides a single directive, `rs-section`, that can be used as an element.
+This package provides a single directive, `rs-section`, that can be used as an element or an attribute.

 ```
 <rs-section title="Directive Demo" description="A description of my section." collapsible="expanded">